supergreenlab/SuperGreenOSBoilerplate/README.md

 Now that we have our device setup and installed, we don't really want to have to bet back to it with a usb cord and a laptop.

-That's where OTA updates get handy, we only have to place two files on a server online, tell the firmware how to find them, and it'll check periodically is it needs to update itself.
+That's where OTA updates get handy, we only have to place two files on a server online, tell the firmware how to find them, and it'll check periodically if it needs to update itself.

 Again there are a few keys that you can configure to set this up, and they're only accessible through wifi: